To Kill A Mockingbird

 • Set up the pages for the project this way.
 A simple way to make the pages is to copy the template from the sample page and paste it on your page.
 Then make your links live and make other format changes.

-• Make a link to your main page on each of your webfolios.
-Call it To Kill a Mockingbird Essay.
+• Each member of your group should make a link to your main page on his/her webfolio page.
+Call it To Kill a Mockingbird project.

 1. A character study of one of the main characters.